UBC-MDS/Group10-WorldCovid-DashPython/README.md

 ## The Solution
 To address this challenge, we have built the World COVID-19 Dashboard app that:
-- vizualises key data indicators about COVID 19 such as deaths, hospitalizations and vaccination numbers, allowing users to explore and quickly understand the current state of the pandemic situation globally
+- vizualises key data indicators about COVID 19 such as deaths, hospitalizations and vaccination numbers, allowing users to explore and quickly understand the current state of the pandemic situation globally;
-- allows for comparison across nations, and adjustable timelines to suit the curiosity of the user
+- allows for comparison across nations, and adjustable timelines to suit the curiosity of the user;
-- vizualizes data over time and across different countries in an engaging and tangible way with customizations and animations
+- and vizualizes data over time and across different countries in an engaging and tangible way with customizations and animations.

 ## Who are we?